thiago-you/android-vertical-calendar/README.md

 In the `onCreate` of your activity/dialog or the `onCreateView` of your fragment, initialize the view with a range of valid dates as well as the currently selected date.

+If the Calendar instance was not explicitly initialized, it will be **auto init** into **Rage mode** with one year from current date as min and max dates.
+Auto init mode can be disabled direct on XML layout with `app:calendarvert_autoInit="false"` and Range mode can be set on XML with `app:calendarvert_mode="single"`.

 ```kotlin
 val calendar = findViewById<CalendarPickerView>(R.id.calendar_view)